BLOG

 • Define Roles Clearly: It clarifies roles and responsibilities within the organization, preventing confusion and enhancing accountability.

-• Manage Risks and Plan for Growth: Capability mapping also helps manage risks associated with change, mergers, and acquisitions while enabling businesses to plan strategically for future growth and innovation.
+• Manage Quantitative Risks and Plan for Growth: Capability mapping also helps manage strategic risk management associated with change, mergers, and acquisitions while enabling businesses to plan strategically for future growth and innovation.

 When Is the Right Time to Adopt a Business Capability Mapping?